SilicoSciences/io.github.msdk/README.md

 ### Maven artifacts

-This branch does not support build using vanilla Maven.
-Switch to the `master` branch for vanilla Maven support.
+This Fork does not support build using vanilla Maven.

 ## Development